The Philosophy department has a variety of funding opportunities available for eligible graduate students.

 Social Sciences and Humanities Research Council Master’s scholarships are currently valued at $17,500 per year.
 Philosophy student with excellent academic credentials should consider applying to the Joseph-Armand Bombardier Canada Graduate Scholarships.
 See the SSHRC website for eligibility details and application procedures.
 The on-line application deadline is December 1 each year.

 You will need to initiate this process yourself and develop a research proposal.
 The Graduate Chair and your supervisor can provide guidance in the application process.
 This is a highly competitive and prestigious funding avenue; you should consider it a priority and invest significant effort in your application.
 Students pursuing the course-based MA- option are not eligible for this award.

 A Dean’s Master’s Scholar will receive $18,000 in the first year of his/her program and the department or supervisor will guarantee an additional year at the same level of support, pending satisfactory progress toward completion of the degree.
 Nominations for Dean’s scholarships are made by the department.
 Students wishing to participate in the competition should indicate their interest to the graduate chair.
 To be eligible, the student’s entrance GPA must be at least 85%.
 There are no service expectations while on Dean’s funding.
 However, the required matching portion of these awards provided from different sources may have service expectations.
 Students pursuing the course-based MA option are not eligible for this award.

 Please visit the Funding section at the College of Graduate Studies and Research for information on the above awards as well as other funding opportunities.
 Please also visit CGSR’s Award Database.

-Note: Tuition wavers are not available for students at the Master’s
+Note: Tuition waivers are not available for students at the Master’s level of study.